|Today In Natchez: 100°F|

 211 N. Canal St.

-- Andrew Ellicott, in defiance of Spain, raised the American flag on this hill in 1797
+- Andrew Ellicott, in defiance of Spain, raised the first American flag on this hill in 1797

 Home of Marjorie Meng